SQL Server Best Practices for Data Quality

 - Power BI

-SQL Server Professionals are familiar with SQL Server Integration Services (SSIS) as a means to perform extraction, transformation and loading (ETL) operations.
+SQL Server Professionals and some Data Stewards are familiar with SQL Server Integration Services (SSIS) as a means to perform real-time extraction, transformation and loading (ETL) operations.
 SSIS is generally the main tool used by SQL Server Professionals to execute ETL processes with interfaces to numerous database platforms, flat files, Excel, etc. SSIS also includes the ability to include T-SQL and .NET scripting logic all in a graphical interface.
-Although all organizations are different and each project has different requirements, SSIS is generally the tool selected when importing and exporting data.
+Although all organizations are different and each project has different requirements, SSIS is generally the tool selected when importing and exporting data via numerous data sources.
 To help automate the development of SSIS Packages, BIML can also be used to programmatically build SSIS Packages to include the control flow, data flow, connection managers and error handling.

 Data Quality Services has shipped with SQL Server in the past.
 However, with the last few SQL Server releases there have been minimal updates to the products and domains.